 - Ensuring that employees are aware of talent development opportunities

 In the case of organizations that can’t justify an independent L&D department, this support is even more essential.
-Particularly in a smaller company, where people often “wear many hats,” up-to-date skills are a necessity.
-In this situation, HR learning and development programs must pay even more attention to effective L&D concepts.
+In smaller companies, where people often “wear many hats,” up-to-date skills are a necessity.
+HR learning and development programs must pay even more attention to effective L&D concepts.

 L&D Strategies and Best Practices

 When you think about how many skills are involved in each role, and for each employee in an organization, the task of L&D can be a bit daunting.
-However, by getting organized and using the right tools, HR/L&D professionals can easily get a handle on the situation.
+However, by getting organized and using the right tools, HR/L&D professionals can accomplish this mission with ease.

 L&D Programs and Tools